denizgenc/mistletoe-notey/README.md

 * **Spec-compliant**:
-  CommonMark is [a useful, high-quality project][oilshell]. mistletoe follows the [CommonMark specification][commonmark] to resolve ambiguities during parsing.
+  CommonMark is [a useful, high-quality project][oilshell]. mistletoe_notey follows the [CommonMark specification][commonmark] to resolve ambiguities during parsing.
   Outputs are predictable and well-defined.

 * **Extensible**:
   Strikethrough and tables are supported natively, and custom block-level and span-level tokens can easily be added.
-  Writing a new renderer for mistletoe is a relatively trivial task.
+  Writing a new renderer for mistletoe_notey is a relatively trivial task.

   You can even write [a Lisp][scheme] in it.